MarkNenadov/varia/README.txt

 Java Code
 * allofmydays - An absurd simulation demonstration java.util.Random (both a console version and a version demonstrating javax.swing.JScrollPane)
 * gadhnami - Determines whether a particular name is a variant of the name of fearless and crazy Libyan leader Gadaffi (a simplified version and a version that uses Freemarker to output an HTML page)
+* JxlDemo  - A demonstration of how to do simple Excel read/write via the Java Excel API (requires junit and the jxl library: http://jexcelapi.sourceforge.net/ )

 Python